-Continuous Service
+Continuous service

-When an employee takes leave under any of the three categories of volunteers leave outlined above, the employee's service is treated as unbroken in respect to any rights and benefits conditional on unbroken service and any period of leave is treated as time served under the employee's employment agreement (with certain exceptions in relation to annual and public holidays and superannuation - required contributions must still be paid).
+When an employee takes leave under any of the three categories of volunteers' leave outlined above, the employee's service is treated as unbroken in respect to any rights and benefits conditional on unbroken service and any period of leave is treated as time served under the employee's employment agreement, with certain exceptions in relation to annual and public holidays and superannuation - required contributions must still be paid.

-Leave Applications
+Leave applications

-An employee intending to undertake 3 months' or 3 weeks' voluntary service or training must give his or her employer not less than 14 days' notice.
+An employee intending to undertake 3 months' or 3 weeks' voluntary service or training must give their employer not less than 14 days' notice.

-Where the employee is responding to a proclamation under which he or she is called out, or is liable to be called out, for continuous service in a time of war or emergency, written notice must be given as soon as practicable, indicating which situation applies (i.e. that the employee has been called out for service or is liable to be called out).
-The employer must also, as soon as practicable, be given notice of the duration of the leave.
+Where the employee is responding to a proclamation under which they are called out, or is liable to be called out, for continuous service in a time of war or emergency, written notice must be given as soon as practicable, indicating which situation applies (i.e. that the employee has been called out for service or is liable to be called out).
+The employer must also, as soon as is practicable, be given notice of the duration of the leave.